yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

     "./onimusha.png| Happy moments (Onimusha: Warlords)"
   >}}

-And not least important, NVDEC is now in Mainline too!
+And last but not least, NVDEC is now in Mainline too!
 Anyone can now enjoy they in-game videos in yuzu.
 As tradition for all merged Pull Requests, [Lioncache](https://github.com/lioncash) didn't take long to [clean it up.](https://github.com/yuzu-emu/yuzu/pull/4837)

 ## Non-mythological input changes